tomaszkolonko/DeepDIVA/HyperparametersTuning.md

-# Impact of Architectural Features and Pre-training on the Performance of Deep Neural Networks used in the Analysis of Historical Document
+# Impact of Architectural Features and ImageNet pre-training on the Performance of Deep Neural Networks used in the Analysis of Historical Document

 This document provides all the hyperparameters for the different architectures used in the above mentioned paper.
 All runs have been done with the [DeepDIVA framework](https://github.com/DIVA-DIA/DeepDIVA) We optimized the parameters with [SIGOPT](https://sigopt.com).
 The learning rate decay divides the learning rate by 10 and happens every N epochs.